manuabhijit/instagram-cache/README.md

 ### Explanation
 The system follows following series of steps:
 1. Lambda request for list of posts from Instagram Server.
-2. The it makes subsiquent request to Instagram CDN to fetch image resouces.
+2. The it makes subsequent request to Instagram CDN to fetch image resources.
-3. On receiving the response from Instagram CDN, data recieved is send over to S3 for storage and archival.
+3. On receiving the response from Instagram CDN, data received is send over to S3 for storage and archival.
 4. Post this we can use these images for distribution.
 5. [Add On] A CDN can be attach with signed URL generation for safe and fast distribution of Media Content